DTC Marketing – 3 Tips For A More Effective Direct To Consumer Marketing Campaign

 A direct to consumer (DTC) marketing campaign involves promoting a product or service directly from the seller to consumer, cutting out any middleman along the way, allowing the brand to build a direct relationship with their customers.

-Here are 3 tips for a more effective DTC marketing campaign in 2016.
+Here are 3 tips for a more effective direct to consumer (DTC) marketing campaign strategy.

 For good or for bad, the Internet and its massive wealth of information have shifted the balance of powers between brands and consumers.
 Consumers are no longer willing to be passive recipients of marketed advertisements.
 Recent market research shows a clear trend that customers are not only trusting traditional advertising less, they’re actually putting more importance on information from other consumers, be it a family member or a customer review from a stranger on the Internet.
 According to a Forbes article, influencer marketing is one of the top digital marketing trends in 2019.